Reading aloud to babies is one of the most effective ways to foster early literacy skills. Here are our 20 best baby books for baby’s first library.

-According to the AAP report, reading aloud to babies and young kids is one of the most effective ways to foster early literacy skills.
+According to the American Academy of Pediatrics report, reading aloud to babies and young kids is one of the most effective ways to foster early literacy skills.
 And early, consistent parent-child reading is a key factor responsible for eventual reading success.

 But not enough kids are reading

-Also according to the report, more than one third of children in the USA start kindergarten unequipped with the literacy skills they need.
+Also according to the report, more than one third of children in the United States start kindergarten unequipped with the literacy skills they need.
+Can you believe that?!

 We’re big readers at our house, but still.
-This is a wakeup call.
+This is a major wakeup call for us.